-To earn the full participation points, you must actively and productively engage in the group discussions and exercises.
+- To earn the participation points in recitations, you must actively and productively engage in the group discussions and exercises.
 The quality as well as the quantity of your participation is important.
-Fewer but more thoughtful, integrative comments can be more valuable than talking often without saying very much.
-Valuable comments are those that address the issues under discussion directly, integrate concepts or different perspectives, demonstrate critical thinking, provide relevant examples, or pose insightful questions.
-At the end of the semester, your TA will qualitatively assess whether your contributions were very strong, above average, average, below average, or very weak.
+Fewer thoughtful, integrative comments can be as valuable as talking often without saying very much.
+Valuable comments are those that address the issues under discussion directly, integrate concepts or different perspectives, demonstrate critical thinking, provide relevant examples, or pose insightful questions. - At the end of the semester, your TA will summarize your contributions to the recitations, including both your attendance and participation, and assign you points out of 15.
+Your grade in each session is based on whether you are present in the session, whether you speak up in the session and whether your comments are relevant and insightful.
+Your TA will provide you with more details about the grading in your recitation.